century-synthetics/hybris/firmware/hybris/README.md

 # Firmware Information

 This is a port of TMK specifically for the Adafruit BlueFruit NRF52 feather boards.
-The matrix implementation uses 3 74HC165 shift registers for a total of 24 columns.
-Additionally, there's a roary encoder subroutine to handle some basic media controls.
-The firmware does not overwrite the feather's base bootloader, so USB is used only for programming and charging the battery.
-THe main protocol is Bluetooth LE.
+The matrix implementation uses 3 x 74HC165 shift registers for a total of 24 columns.
+Additionally, there's a rotary encoder subroutine to handle some basic media controls.
+The firmware does not overwrite the Feather's base bootloader, so USB is used only for programming and charging the battery.
+The main protocol is Bluetooth LE.

 ## Installation
 * Download and install the Arduino IDE (At least v1.8.x)